ARMmbed/time_series_database_doc/amazon.md

 ## 7. Register webhook callback

+Here we tell mbed Connector to send notifications to our webhook.

 1. Copy your [mbed Connector access key](https://connector.mbed.com/#accesskeys), which is a long string of letters: ![Actions](screenshots/mbed/mbed_access_key.png)
 1. Also copy your [endpoint id](https://connector.mbed.com/#endpoints)
 1. In the command below replace `yourmbedaccesskey` with your info, and run the command: